hola/challenge_mail_filter/README.md

 function filter(messages, rules){ ... }
 ```

 Because the rules clearly say “exporting”, we considered such solutions as failing.
 Nevertheless, we tried to fix each of these solutions and see if they would then pass.
-Only one solution passed, and was considered hors concours.
+Only one solution passed, and was considered hors concours (see remark [2] in the final standings below).

 ### The controversy over the final standings